 This innovative program provides an ideal combination of lectures by Wharton finance faculty and Wharton alumni who are finance leaders in the private equity industry.
-During the program, participants will have an opportunity to focus on areas of individual interest, such as the limited partner perspective and private equity in emerging markets.
-There will also be case study and group presentation time.
+Participants will have an opportunity to focus on areas of individual interest, such as the limited partners perspective and private equity in emerging markets.
+There will also be time for case studies and group presentations.

 Participants will learn the landscape of the private equity space and be exposed to concepts and tools — shaped by the ongoing research of Wharton Private Equity Professor Bilge Yilmaz — that are used by private equity managers today.
-Case studies that will be discussed are current, relevant, and designed to maximize peer and faculty interaction.
+Case studies are current, relevant, and designed to maximize peer and faculty interaction.

 Session topics include:

-Wharton faculty and alumni will share their experiences and discuss their views on the private equity landscape with the class.
+Wharton faculty and alumni will share their experiences and discuss their views on the private equity landscape.
 Participants will have the opportunity to engage with the speakers through focused Q&A sessions, as well as during breakout sessions.

 Private Equity Professor Bilge Yilmaz and Mitchell Hollin, WG’89, appeared on Wharton Business Radio, SiriusXM.
 Listen to this extract of an interview where they talked about Private Equity: Investing and Creating Value.